-This project is consistent with, and is a significant component of, GSU's Master Plan
+This project is consistent with, and is a significant component of, GSU's Master Plan.

-If authorized by the Board, the University System Office staff and GSU will proceed with design and construction of the project in accordance with Board of Regents procedures.
+The University System Office staff and GSU will proceed with design and construction of the project in accordance with Board of Regents procedures.

 18. Authorization of Project, Decatur Street Pedestrian Improvements, Atlanta, Georgia State University